Dipolog Airport: History

 During the incumbency of Matias C. Ranillo Sr. as Governor of Zamboanga peninsula in 1937-1941, President Manuel Quezon and his daughters Zenaida and Aurora "Baby", were invited to inaugurate the opening of the first bridge linking Dipolog to nearby Dapitan in 1939.
 The bridge stands to this day as the Quezon Bridge.

 The 600 m macadam airstrip was opened in October 1941, a few months before the outbreak of World War II, by then-Vice President Sergio Osmeña and Chief of Staff Basilio Valdez.
 They inaugurated the airport on a flight on board a Douglas DC-2 of the Philippine Army Air Corps (PAAC).
-They were welcomed by Governor Matias C. Ranillo, Sr. but the entourage promptly proceeded to Dipolog Cathedral for a thanksgiving mass since the plane almost crashed at landing.
+They were welcomed by Governor Ranillo but the entourage promptly proceeded to the Dipolog Parish for a thanksgiving mass since the plane almost crashed at landing.
 Father Nicasio Yebes Patangan was the officiating priest.